-Muscle growth is an obvious benefit of hypertrophy as the physical aspect of it is highly sought for many gym goers and athletes alike.
+Muscle growth is an obvious benefit as the physical aspect of it is highly sought after by many gym-goers and athletes alike.

 Hypertrophy prevents injuries as motor learning and aerobic/anaerobic are improved which promotes better muscular functioning.

-For power athletes, hypertrophy is extremely beneficial to performing at a high level as a result of better power output.
+For power athletes, hypertrophy is extremely beneficial for performing at a high level as a result of better power output.
 These same athletes can benefit greatly from adopting some sarcoplasmic training as well.

-Moderate reps and resistance can increase muscle size, strength and prepare an athlete for advanced training.
-Additional, higher reps can allow for better nutrient transfer to muscle cells, injury prevention, and improved functional muscle tissue capacity.
+Moderate reps and resistance can increase muscle size, strength and it can prepare an athlete for advanced training.
+Higher reps may allow for better nutrient transfer to muscle cells, injury prevention, and improved functional muscle tissue capacity.

-These benefits have long been discussed and believed to be why bodybuilders (Or anyone training for mass) experience the number of size gains that they do.
+These benefits have long been discussed and are believed to be why bodybuilders (Or anyone training for mass) experience the amount of size gains that they do.

 The “pump” may not allow for hypertrophy to occur on its own but the shuttling of nutrients from increased blood flow is acknowledged as a large contributor to muscle growth.

-There are negatives to everything and hypertrophy is no different (Although the positives outweigh the negatives tenfold) as hypertrophy is such a great gift to mankind!
+There are negatives to everything and hypertrophy is no different (Although the positives outweigh the negatives tenfold).

-You now understand what hypertrophy is and the process of how it occurs.
+You now understand what hypertrophy is and the process.
 When we workout, we are encouraging hypertrophy whether it be in the form of sarcoplasmic or myofibrillar.